How to Fix Cannot Delete System Queued Windows Error Reporting Files

 Run dialog: cleanmgr

-2. When prompted by the UAC (User Account Control), choose Yes to accept.
+2. If you see the UAC (User Account Control) prompt, click Yes to continue.

 3. Now, select the System Queued Windows Error Reporting Files and schedule them for cleanup.
-You should be able to delete them without issue.
+They should delete without any problems.

 Run dialog: %ALLUSERSPROFILE%\Microsoft\Windows\WER\ReportQueue